Kosovo | OUTLOOK 2021

 Political outlook

 2021 will be a challenging year in every respect.
 Kosovo will hold a snap election on February 14.
-Parties have so far failed to agree on a presidential candidate to replace Hashim Thaci, who was arrested on war crimes chargest.
+Parties have so far failed to agree on a presidential candidate to replace Hashim Thaci, who was arrested on war crimes charges.

 The decade-long EU-mediated dialogue with Serbia has reached a critical stage.
 A final solution is in sight but could be difficult to sell to the population.